egefefefefef/egefefefefef/README.md

 I'm a **Mid-Level Software Developer** with over 3 years of professional experience.
 I enjoy building robust and efficient applications, primarily specializing in Rust,C++.
-I'm currently focused on anything.
+I'm currently focused on software and game.

 ---